8 Best Turntable Speakers for Vinyl in 2019

 Don’t worry, though.
 You don’t have to keep them on the entire time.
 Just know that the more you use them, the better your speakers will sound.

-Finally, you may be tempted to break the bank when it comes to your speakers.
+Finally, you may be tempted to break the bank when it comes to buying the best speakers for vinyl.
 And you could if you aren’t careful, but you don’t need to go over budget to get great sound.

 When you are playing vinyl, you may want to be close to the turntable to change out the record.
 So, more than likely you will be in the same room.
 That may automatically equate to smaller speakers like a bookshelf size.